 I’ve got hundreds of books and my study library at home is probably my best room that I’ve got in the house to chill out and I’m constantly reading.
-At the moment from one of your listeners actually reading The Millionaire Fastlane yes which is a fascinating book fantastic book.
+The moment one of your listeners is actually reading The Millionaire Fastlane, yes which is a fascinating book fantastic book.
 The Think and Grow Rich was one of the books that really inspired me to read other similar books as well.
 Definitely The E-Myth Revisited as far as business and being able to create a model that can be replicated.
-As far as property, there’s many property books out there.
+As far as property, there are many property books out there.
 As far as the inspiration to someone, there’s Andre Agassi his book Open.
 Yeah, there’s plenty you could go through many of these.
 There are so many books and it really depends on what I’m feeling at that point in time which would lead me to the type of book that I will read.
-So I consider it as one that is the absolute fantastic because if I’m looking for something on self-development I’ll read a self development book, I’m looking at for business, into some property.
-I’ll generally gravitate to what to read what I’m feeling at that point in time.
+So I consider it as one that is the absolute fantastic because if I’m looking for something on self-development I’ll read a self-development book, I’m looking at for business, into some property.
+I’ll generally gravitate to what to read, what I’m feeling at that point in time.

 Marion believes that reading is the most contributing habit to his success in property investment, and life in general.

-It’s a habit one I’ve got.
-I think behaviors and habits are a big thing in being motivated and wanting to make the most out of every single day.
-Reading would definitely form part of that and reading in all aspects of life, not just in wealth but in spirituality in love and health.
+It’s a habit, one I’ve got.
+I think behaviours and habits are an enormous thing in being motivated and wanting to make the most out of every single day.
+Reading would definitely form part of that and reading in all aspects of life, not just in wealth but in spirituality, in love and health.
 And I think that’s all part of being successful.
 It’s not just about financial success.
 There’s a whole aspect to that that involves every aspect of your life.

 And to conclude this episode of Property Investory, Fab Marion shares his contact details.